RobertBurrellDonkin/library-management-system/README.md

     * This is a authentication, rather than authorization.
     * For production use,
     * Responsibility of the token provider to add expired.
 So won't check.
+* Let's assume all attributes are required and that available copies and publication year must be positive.